thehui87/Learning-Godot/tutorial_vector_math.md

 #### Constructing a Plane in 2D

 Planes clearly don't come out of nowhere, so they must be built.
-Constructing them in 2D is easy, this can be done from either a normal and a point, or from two points in space.
+Constructing them in 2D is easy, this can be done from either a normal (unit vector) and a point, or from two points in space.

 In the case of a normal and a point, most of the work is done, as the normal is already computed, so just calculate D from the dot product of the normal and the point.